pixiedevpraveen/pixiedb/README.md

 #### close
 to close/quit/terminate the database and remove all data/indexes and fire "Q" ("quit") event.
-Pass true to not emit events. default: false
+Pass true to not emit events.
+Default: false
 ```ts
 pd.close()
 // or